 - Middle schools – Grade 6 to Grade 8

 - High schools – Grade 9 to Grade 12

 Overall the standard of education in Seattle’s public schools is good, and children often go on to successfully graduate from college – in fact, the state has been shown to have one of the highest rates of high school graduation in the country.
 However, there are still certain disparities which have not been fully overcome.
 Seattle remains somewhat divided along ethnic lines, with more ethnic minorities living in the southern part of the city.
 Because school attendance is based on zoning, those in more disadvantaged areas often only have access to substandard schooling.
 In wealthier areas, public schools offer an excellent standard of teaching along with a host of extra-curricular activities.

 Expat parents will need to bear in mind the standard of schools when choosing which neighbourhood to live in.
 The allocation at public schools in Seattle is determined by catchment areas and the public school system gives priority to students living nearby.

 Expats living in Seattle will be eligible to send their children to one of the city’s public schools.
 While public education in Seattle is fee-free, expats will need to budget for additional costs.

 Expats moving to Seattle will have the option of sending their children to a private school.
 Many private schools have a religious affiliation.
-There are a number of good private schools in Seattle which provide a high standard of teaching and greater scope for talented students to excel.
+There are many good private schools in Seattle which provide a high standard of teaching and greater scope for talented students to excel.
 Private schools tend to offer a wider range of extra-curricular activities than most public schools.

 Expats considering this option will need to budget significantly more for their child’s education fees.
 There are generally scholarships and bursaries available, but expat students may not be eligible for these.
 It's also important to note that most private schools don't offer any specialised support for English second-language speakers.
 In the case that this is required, it's often best to consider one of Seattle's public international schools with language immersion programmes.